Baltic-Coastal-Monitoring-Team/S-LiNE/README.md

 - Select the sequence of shorelines to animate.
 - Adjust:
-  - DPI resolution,
+  - DPI resolution (A higher value will create a target file with high resolution and size),
-  - Frame interval (speed),
+  - Frame interval (Speed in seconds - default is 1 second),
-  - Line thickness.
+  - Line thickness (This parameter affects the final visualization of the lines and depends on the area of investigation and the line density).
 - The animation will be saved automatically into the `output` folder.

 <img src="https://c5studio.pl/s-line/step_5.png" alt="Step5 - Animation" width="600">